Updated: Nov 25, 2022

 Source: Kellogg’s Company

-Kellogg’s has developed its plant-based food offering, selling a wide variety of meat substitutes under its MorningStar Farms brand which is known for its vegan and vegetarian options.
+Kellogg’s has developed its plant-based food offering, selling various meat substitutes under its MorningStar Farms brand, known for its vegan and vegetarian options.
 The company is currently included in The Sustainability Yearbook 2021, as well as a member of The Dow Jones Sustainability Indices (DJSI), specifically The Dow Jones Sustainability World Index.

 An environmental study published by the Sustainable production and consumption journal on Kellog’s reveals that despite its efforts in sustainability, the firm’s supply chain still has a large carbon footprint.
-The results indicate that the average global warming potential (GWP) of Kellogg’s breakfast cereals is 2.64 kg CO2 eq. per kg of product.
+The results indicate that Kellogg's breakfast cereals' average global warming potential (GWP) is 2.64 kg CO2 eq. per kg of product.
 The main GWP hotspots are the ingredients (48%) and energy used in the manufacturing process (23%); packaging and transport contribute 15% each.
 Rice is the single largest contributor to the GWP of the ingredients (38%).
 The manufacturing stage is the main contributor of primary energy demand (34%), while the ingredients are responsible for more than 90% of the water footprint.

 At a glance: